Museum of Boundless Creativity

 - Opening ceremony London Olympic Games

 After the closing date for nominations a team of experts, with a new head curator, will select twenty ideas, objects or people for the opening of the Museum of Boundless Creativity.
-The virtual doors for the Museum of Boundless Creativity will then open on 14 September for two months.

 When the museum opens for virtual business, we will be running a poll to find which of the carefully selected items is seen by the public as the biggest game-changer for the creative and cultural industries so far in the 21st century.